01100100/shredgang/content/pages/index.md

       unforgettable part of a journey.

-      The Shred Gang is a gathering of passionate riders in Berlin who unite over Shred.
+      Shred Gang is a vibrant and diverse community of passionate riders in Berlin, united by our love for shredding.

+      Join us, it might be fun.
   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''